Training for School's bullying Prevention Coordinating Committee and staff

 How can my school receive training?

-School personnel may either locate an existing OBPP Certified Trainer or have school personnel attend an Olweus Trainer Certification Course.
+School personnel may either locate an existing OBPP Certified Trainer/Consultant or have school personnel attend an Olweus Trainer Certification Course.

 B. Securing an OBPP Certified Trainer/Consultant within your district.